stomp-php/stomp-php/README.md

 You can setup all brokers by running `travisci/bin/start.sh`.
 Stop them by `travisci/bin/stop.sh`.
 (Docker is required.)

 If you only like to run the functional generic tests, ensure Apollo is configured.
+A basic setup can be achieved by running `./travisci/bin/apollo-mq.sh 1.7.1`.
+(If you want to create a local running broker, you find the config / setup at `travisci/docker/apollo-mq/`)

 ## Licence